 Note: You are not required to have the latest service pack installed in order to raise or escalate a Ticket Request (TR) with Customer Support.
 In some cases, Customer Support might request that you install the latest service pack if the service pack contains a fix, or if it helps in the diagnostic process.

-A hotfix pack is a collection of updates that are targeted at resolving specific critical issues that might cause major disruptions to operations or potential losses of data.
+A hotfix pack is a collection of hotfixes that are targeted at resolving specific critical issues that might cause major disruptions to operations or potential losses of data.

 A new hotfix pack is available every week.

 From time to time, Commvault shall designate certain service packs as LTS releases, entitled to extended LTS support.
 This LTS support will include critical stability bug fixes only and will not include any new features or other enhancements.

 LTS releases will have a support life time of up to five (5) years.
 New features and other valuable enhancements will continue to be made available at quarterly cadence through the service pack releases, and will not be backported to prior LTS releases.
 All service pack releases go through rigorous test cycles and are released only after they meet the high quality expectations of Commvault.